Updated: May 30

 Place the seeds in the jar and fill it with water to soak them overnight.

 Drain the water (saving it to water any other plants you may have), and securely fasten the cheesecloth onto the mouth of the jar.
 Invert the jar at a 45° angle in a bowl.
 This will allow it to drain well, as well as have access to airflow.
 Keep at room temperature and out of sunlight.

-When the sprouts are ready to harvest (when they're about 1.5" long), pour the contents into a large bowl and fill with water, and give it a good stir.
+When the sprouts are ready to harvest (after about 5 days, or when they're about 1.5" long), pour the contents into a large bowl and fill with water, and give it a good stir.
 The unsprouted seeds and hulls will float to the top.
 Skim these off and discard for composting.
-For sprouted grains and legumes, you can eat the entire thing.
-Drain, and spread the sprouts out on to a clean dish cloth and let them dry off for an hour.
+For sprouted grains and legumes, you can eat it all.
+Drain, and spread the sprouts out on to a clean dish cloth and let them dry off for an hour or two in the sunlight.
 Keep refrigerated in a sealed glass jar.

 You can also try growing your own vegetables from food scraps.
 Save 1 or 2 inches of the bottom portion/core of your lettuce, cabbage, garlic sprouts, green onions, leeks, or celery.
 Soak it in a shallow container filled with half an inch of water, and place it in a sunny spot.
 Change the water every other day and watch it grow!
 When roots form, plant it in soil.